 Although the technical precision of current goaltenders often surpasses that of those from the past, he admits some of the greatest netminding was witnessed in the 60s and 70s from the likes of Johnny Bower and Terry Sawchuck.
 Whitmore marvels at their grit and the challenging conditions current fans accustomed to.

-“A lot of it you just survived practice and games you’re lucky you got through them without a mask.
+“A lot of it you just survived practice and games; you’re lucky you got through them without a mask.
 The game was a lot different and practices were a little different, and things evolved.
 You were more a stand up goalie, then curved sticks came, all these changes.”

-He confesses his goaltending was largely based on reaction time and the rudimental hand-eye coordination that was developed as a child.
+He confesses his goaltending was largely based on reaction time and the rudimentary hand-eye coordination that he developed as a child.
 Whitmore remains continuously impressed with the substantial effort put in by goalies throughout the offseason to refine their technique and movement.
 The Petes alumnus believes the unique work ethic of an elite goalie, in conjunction with the improvement of situational awareness and strong coaching, has allowed the position to evolve in style.

 The Situation Room

 When he isn’t investigating equipment, Whitmore is one of the executives managing the NHL’s Situation Room.
 This space houses the watchdogs of the league who sit on the other end of the line when the referees make an on-ice phone call.
 Whitmore and his colleagues are responsible for every coach’s challenge and have eyes on every goal scored.
-He is a member of the group that, more weeks than not, consume back to back hockey six nights a week.
+He is a member of the group that, more weeks than not, consumes back to back hockey six nights a week.

-“The season goes by with the 1,200 plus games, before you know it, you’re in the playoffs.”
+“The season goes by with the 1,200 plus games; before you know it, you’re in the playoffs.”

 Much like your average fan, Whitmore looks forward to playoffs every season as it produces an incomparable product to the regular season.